Jai Quitongo: Machine Sazi

 After leaving Thistle, in March 2019, Quitongo moved to Iranian side Machine Sazi on a four-year deal.

 Dumbarton

 He left Machine after just eight appearances and joined Scottish League One club Dumbarton on a short-term deal in January 2020, teaming up with his younger brother Rico and former manager at Greenock Morton Jim Duffy.
 He scored his first goal for the club against Forfar Athletic in March 2020.
 He left the club in July 2020 after six appearances and one goal.

 Queen's Park

 Quitongo signed for League Two club Queen's Park in October 2020.

 Greenock Morton

-On 20th July 2022, Quitongo would return to his first club, Greenock Morton, signing a 1 year contract until the end of the season.
-He scored his first goal of the season in a 1-0 home win against Cove Rangers, and scored later on in the season in a 1-1 draw with Ayr United.
+On 20 July 2022, Quitongo returned to his first club, Greenock Morton, signing a one-year contract until the end of the season.
+He scored his first goal of the season in a 1–0 home win against Cove Rangers, and scored later in the season in a 1–1 draw with Ayr United.
+After the end of the season, Quitongo signed an extension to his contract, expiring in summer 2024.